Generative Compositional Augmentations for Scene Graph Prediction: Experiments

-\textbf{Evaluation of generated visual features.} We first evaluate the quality of generated node, edge and global features (Table~\ref{tab:gen}) of our trained GAN model (with \structn).
+\textbf{Comparison to other SGG works (Table~\ref{table:zs_results}).} Our GAN approach also improves ZS recall (zsR) of other SGG models, namely NM++.
+For example in PredCls, GAN+\structn~improves zsR of NM++ by 4 percentage points.
+Compared to the other previous methods presented in Table~\ref{table:zs_results}, we obtain competitive ZS results on par or better with TDE~\cite{tang2020unbiased} and recent EBM~\cite{suhail2021energy}.
+However, it is hard to directly compare to the results reported in~\cite{tang2020unbiased,suhail2021energy} due to the different object detectors and potential implementation discrepancies.

+\textbf{Evaluation of generated visual features.} We evaluate the quality of generated features of our GAN trained with \structn~by comparing the generated (fake) features to the real ones.
+To obtain fake node features $\hat{V}$, we condition our GAN on test SGs.
+To obtain real node features $V$, we apply the pretrained object detector to test images as described in \S~\ref{sec:generation}.
+First, for the qualitative evaluation of node features, we group features based on the object category's super-type, \eg `people' includes all features of `man', `woman', `person', etc. When projected on a 2D space using t-SNE~\cite{van2008visualizing}, the fake features $\hat{V}$ generated using our GAN are clustered similarly to the real features $V$ (Fig.~\ref{fig:tsne}).
+Therefore, qualitatively our GAN generates realistic and diverse features given a scene graph.\looseness-1

+Second, we evaluate GAN features quantitatively.
 For that purpose, we follow~\cite{devries2020instance} and use Precision, Recall~\cite{kynkaanniemi2019improved} and Density, Coverage~\cite{naeem2020reliable} metrics.
-We consider two cases: conditioning our GAN on test SGs and zero-shot test (test-zs) SGs.
-The motivation is similar to~\cite{casanova2020generating}: understand if novel compositions confuse the GAN and lead to poor features, that in our context can result in poor training of the main model $F$.
-We also compare the distributions of ground truth (GT) features in the two subsets as an upper bound estimation.
-In the GT case, all the metrics tend to slightly decrease when we compare test with test-zs as opposed to two subsets of the test distribution.
-This indicates a large difference between the test and test-zs distributions.
-In the case of generated features using the GAN, these differences are increased, meaning that indeed it is more challenging to produce good features for a rare composition.
-Our visual inspection (Fig.~\ref{fig:fmaps},~\ref{fig:node_edge}) complements these results and shows that the generated samples are diverse and respond to the changes in the conditioning.
-However, the global features generated by our GAN are noticeably more smooth, which might be an effect of the generator's architectural inductive bias.\looseness=-1
+These metrics compare the manifolds spanned by real and fake features and do not require any labels.
+We consider two cases: conditioning our GAN on test SGs and test zero-shot (test-zs) SGs.
+The motivation is similar to~\cite{casanova2020generating}: understand if novel compositions confuse the GAN and lead to poor features, that in our context may result in poor training of the main model $F$.
+Indeed, the features generated conditioned on test-zs SGs significantly degrade in quality compared to test SGs, especially in terms of fidelity (Table~\ref{tab:gen}).
+This result suggests that it is more challenging to produce realistic features for more rare compositions limiting our approach (see \S~\ref{sec:nolimit} in \suppl~for a discussion).
+The same qualitative and quantitative experiments for edge features $(E,\hat{E})$ and global features $(H,\hat{H})$ confirm our results: (1) when conditioned on test SGs, the generated features are realistic and diverse; (2) conditioning on more rare compositions degrades feature quality (see \S~\ref{apdx:gan}).\looseness-1